On an Erd\H{o}s-Szekeres Game: Other Directions

-In most of this paper, we considered a permutation game where the first player to complete either an $I_a$ or a $J_b$ pattern loses.
-In this section we consider the same rules, except that the first player to complete either an $I_a$ pattern or a $J_b$ pattern \emph{wins}.
+In most of this paper, we considered a permutation game where the first player to complete either an $I_a$ or a $J_b$ pattern loses, i.e., the mis\`{e}re version of the game.
+Here we consider normal play, i.e., the first player to complete either an $I_a$ pattern or a $J_b$ pattern \emph{wins}.

 We describe the strategy in terms of the same boards as before.
-In both games, the first player who plays off of the $(b-1) \times (a-1)$ board ends the game.
-If this results in a loss, the goal is to play on the board as long as possible.
-The player who claims the lower right corner, indexed as $(a-1,b-1)$ is therefore the winner, since the entire board is eliminated, and their opponent must play off the board.
+In both games, the game is played on an $(b-1) \times (a-1)$ board.
+In mis\`{e}re play, the player who claims the lower right corner, indexed as $(a-1,b-1)$, is therefore the winner, since the entire board is eliminated, and their opponent must either complete an $I_a$ or $J_b$ pattern as the next move.

-However, if playing off the board results in a win, the penultimate move will be in column $a-1$ or row $b-1$, giving the player an opportunity to finish the appropriate monotone subsequence.
+However, in normal play, the penultimate move will be in column $a-1$ or row $b-1$, giving the player an opportunity to finish the appropriate monotone subsequence.
 Since playing in column $a-1$ or row $b-1$ gives the opponent a win, players seek to \emph{not} play in this row and column.
 In other words, players wanting to win, try to restrict themselves to the $(b-2) \times (a-2)$ subboard.
 A player who claims cell $(a-2,b-2)$ then forces their opponent to play in the last row or last column, which allows the player who claimed $(a-2,b-2)$ to win.
-In other words, the achievement game requires the same strategy as the original game, but on a board with one fewer row and one fewer column.
-This means that player 1 has a winning strategy for the achievement game when $4 \leq b \leq 6$.
+In other words, normal play requires the same strategy as mis\`{e}re play, but on a board with one fewer row and one fewer column.
+This means that player 1 has a winning strategy for normal play when $4 \leq b \leq 6$.
 The parity of $a$ determines the winner when $b=3$.
-And player 2 is guaranteed a win for the achievement game when $b=2$ merely by completing a decreasing $J_2$ pattern on their first turn.
+And player 2 is guaranteed a win for normal play when $b=2$ merely by completing a decreasing $J_2$ pattern on their first turn.
 This observation exactly matches Theorem 9 of \cite{AAAHHMS09}.